 This article provides recommendations for implementing multiple SSIDs in the same wireless environment and discusses the effect it can have on wireless performance.

-Below are our general recommendations when deploying multiple SSIDs on a single physical AP:
+Below are our general recommendations when deploying multiple SSIDs on a single physical access point:

-- No more than 3 SSIDs should be enabled on any single AP.
+- No more than 3 SSIDs should be enabled on any single access point.

 - Each SSID should have band-steering enabled.